Sexual Misconduct Policy

 - When any party requests an appeal, the other party (parties) will be notified and may be joined in the appeal.

-- The party requesting appeal must show that the grounds for an appeal request have been met.
+- The party requesting appeal must show grounds for an appeal request have been met.
 The original finding and sanction are presumed to have been decided reasonably and appropriately.

-- Appeals decisions by the UAB are to be deferential to the original decision making changes to the finding only where there is clear error and to the sanction/responsive action only if there is a compelling justification to do so.
+- Appeals decisions by the UAB are to be deferential to the original decision-making changes to the finding only where there is clear error and to the sanctions/responsive actions only if there is a compelling justification to do so.